 5.9.2 The Palaeolithic period represents the earliest phases of human activity in the British Isles, up to the end of the last Ice Age.
-The Kent HER has two records from this period within the study area (Fig.15), one being of a Portable Antiquities Scheme find (PAS) located to a general grid square north east of the PDA being a flint point (MKE113060) found whilst metal detecting.
-Circa 650m to the north west of the PDA is a Pleistocene Environmental Findspot (TR 26 SW 243) as part of a geology survey containing mollusc rich fluvial deposits overlain by brickearth.
+The Kent HER has two records from this period within the study area (Fig.15), one being of a Portable Antiquities Scheme find (PAS) located to a general grid square east north east of the PDA being a flint point (MKE113060) found whilst metal detecting.
+Circa 530 m to the north west of the PDA is a Pleistocene Environmental Findspot (TR 26 SW 243) as part of a geology survey containing mollusc rich fluvial deposits overlain by brickearth.
 The Palaeolithic Character Area shows the PDA with Area 8 on the eastern half and Area 9 on the western half.
 Area 8 refers to brickearth on the higher grounds where the likelihood of Palaeolithic remains is considered low.
 Area 9 relates to the south banks of the Nailbourne River/Little Stour and has fluvial terrace remnants and slopewash deposits.
 Parts contain T2 and T3 terrace outcrops.
-The likelihood of Palaeolithic remains is considered moderate although none are known.
-The BGS geology suggests a possibility of small outcrop of Head gravel in the eastern part of the site although with the low-resolution mapping it is unclear as to the boundary between this outcrop and the wider Head Deposits.
+The likelihood of Palaeolithic remains is considered although none are known.
 Therefore, the potential for finding remains that date to this period within the confines of the development site is considered low/moderate.